pedroslopez/intec-anywhere/README.md

 **intec-anywhere** is a simple server that allows you to bypass the same-origin policy for requests to INTEC's websites.
 It was inspired by the cors-anywhere project, but was made since these requests require a login to access these resources.

+### Why?

+This was created so that 3rd-party, web-based tools are able to be made that interact with INTEC to provide a better experience to students.
+The same-origin policy prevents a login to be directly excecuted from the client side in web applications.
+Previous to this project, such tools were made as mobile or desktop applications, but this allows them to run on the web.

+For an example on what can be done issuing requests like these, check out my article on ["Using Web Scraping to Solve Problems and Create Value"](https://medium.com/@pedroslopez/using-web-scraping-to-solve-problems-and-create-value-843763bfbae5)

 ### How to use

 This server works by sending a POST request to the server that contains authorization credentials, the HTTP method to use and a JSON payload to be sent on POST requests.